DarkStarStrix/PyC/README.md

 - **Guidelines**: Adhere to C11/C++14 standards, add comments, and provide a clear pull request description.
 - **Feedback**: Use the "Provide feedback" link on GitHub for suggestions or questions.

-## License

-No official license has been established yet.
-All rights are reserved by [DarkStarStrix](https://github.com/DarkStarStrix).